ARTICLE TABLE OF CONTENTS

 SAP Activate is an implementation methodology for CIOs, project managers, and SAP consultants.
 It provides them with the necessary tools to face any unexpected challenges that may arise as a result of moving to the SAP Business Technology Platform.

 It also helps with software use and updates.
 SAP Activate outlines tasks and activities for companies to perform as part of the rollout process.
 This approach works for on-premise implementation and other SAP software.

 Overall, SAP Activate is designed to conduct fit-gap analysis and uses SAP best practices to address individual companies’ unique needs.
 There are many SAP solutions and features ready for rapid deployment to fill functionality gaps quickly.

-6 Phases of SAP Cloud Platform Implementation
+6 Phases of SAP Business Technology Platform Implementation

 - SAP S/4HANA Cloud